kelsimo/Pokedex/README.md

 # Pokedex
 In progress.
-A simple generator that determines what Pokemon Gold starter you should choose.
+A simple generator that determines what Pokemon starter you should choose using an excel file.

 #Known issues